About

 Office Manager

-Cherie joined BSTS in 2019 as their Office Manager.
-She helps look after staff, clients, and their families to make sure everyone has what they need.
-Cherie graduated with a Bachelor’s degree in Business Management from Northern Arizona University and has a long career of managing businesses as well as working with special needs children and their families.
-Her volunteer and paid positions have given her a true passion for this special population.
-She sat on the board for Friends of Autism, Youth Employment Task Force as well as the planning committee for MY Transition Conference where she was a keynote speaker with her son in 2021.
-Her experience and knowledge help keep Big Sky Therapeutic Services running smoothly.
-She loves talking with families and celebrating their wins.
+Cherie joined BSTS in 2019 as the Office Manager.
+I enjoy helping the staff, clients, and their families to make sure everyone has what they need.
+I graduated with a bachelor’s degree in Business Management from Northern Arizona University and have a long career of managing businesses as well as working with special needs children and their families.
+My volunteer and paid positions have given me a true passion for this special population.
+I sat on the board for Friends of Autism, Youth Employment Task Force as well as the planning committee for MY Transition Conference where I was a keynote speaker with my son in 2021.
+My experience and knowledge help keep Big Sky Therapeutic Services running smoothly.
+I love talking with families and celebrating their wins.

-Outside of work Cherie enjoys spending time with her family, traveling and learning together.
+Outside of work I enjoy spending time with her family, playing with her grandchild, traveling and learning together.